Best Hiking Boots for Men of 2026

 What We Didn’t Like: Many hikers find it needs a third-party insole to get the most comfort

-Our pick for hiking boots for wide feet are the Keen Targhee IV Waterproof Mids.
+Our pick for hiking boots for wide feet are the KEEN Targhee IV Waterproof Mids.
 Not much more expensive than the Merrell Moab 3, this boot is an update to the Targhee III and is an improvement for its durability and sturdy construction.
 The newest version comes with a delamination-free guarantee ensuring there will be no separation of the upper from the sole, which is one of the most common reasons that footwear has to be retired.

 Even though some boots are offered in wide versions, we think the Keen Targhee III does the best job of meeting the full-foot needs of wider-footed hikers and backpackers.
 The newest version has an even wider footbox that is incredibly comfortable for wider-footed hikers.